Kodawari Ramen (Tsukiji)

 About Kodawari Ramen (Tsukiji)

 For diners looking specifically for ramen in Paris, Kodawari Ramen (Tsukiji) is a direct choice.
-The verified facts are simple: it is a ramen restaurant in Paris, with Jean-Baptiste Meusnier named as chef/owner, casual dress, daily hours from 11:45 am to 11 pm.
+It is a ramen restaurant in Paris, with Jean-Baptiste Meusnier named as chef/owner, casual dress, daily hours from 11:45 am to 11 pm.

 The case for choosing it is focus.
 Kodawari Ramen (Tsukiji) is best understood as a ramen decision rather than a broad restaurant choice.
 It is also recognized by Opinionated About Dining Cheap Eats in Europe, ranked #116 for 2026.